ds-horizon/guardian/docs/configuration/UserConfiguration.md

 ```

 **Important Notes:**
-- `emailVerified` will be `true` if email was verified via passwordless flow or IDP login
-- `phoneNumberVerified` will be `true` if phone was verified via passwordless flow or IDP login
-- If verification fields are missing or `false`, treat the contact as unverified
 - The `userId` field is required in the response

-### 3. POST /user/authenticate - Authenticate User
+### 3. POST {authenticate_user_path} - Authenticate User

-Validates username and password credentials.
+Validates username and password credentials

 **Request Body:**
+* The request body will contain exactly one identifier, which can be a username, email, or phone number
 ```json
 {
   "username": "johndoe",